 At any time, if you no longer wish to receive this additional marketing material let us know, and your details will be removed from the marketing database.

 Unsubscribing from our Newsletter

 If you do not wish to receive emails from us and wish to be removed from our electronic mailing list, please email us at the address given below with “Email Unsubscribe” in the subject heading.

 Sending personal information overseas

 Your data is accessible by any employees and contractors located overseas.
-We have a team of personnel located in Singapore
+We have a team of personnel located in Poland

 If you wish to access your personal information held by us, request a correction be made to your personal information or make a complaint about how we have handled your personal information, please contact:

 By writing: 1/24 Parsons St, Mordialloc VIC 3195